How do you review your year? What are the best end of year reflection questions?

 Do you want to live the life of your dreams and achieve your dreams?
 Then start making a habit of reviewing your year, month, or week.

-If you’re frustrated and maybe even a little pissed off about this year, use that.
+If you’re frustrated and maybe even a little pissed off about this year, use that energy to assess the different areas in your life and make a change.

 👉🏽 RELATED POST: 40 Inspirational New Year’s Resolution Quotes